-In 2000, it was estimated that public bodies were responsible for approximately \pounds 7 billion, out of a total of \pounds 11 billion public expenditure for Northern Ireland.5 The Belfast Telegraph estimated in 2000 that they had 'around ten times the spending power of local councils.6 the idea of depoliticising government [was] pursued by removing issues that might have a political or constitutional character from the hands of regionally-based political processes.
+In 2000, it was estimated that public bodies were responsible for approximately £7 billion, out of a total of £11 billion public expenditure for Northern Ireland.
+The Belfast Telegraph estimated in 2000 that they had 'around ten times the spending power of local councils'.

+With this financial power came political power.
+Wilson commented in 1996 that 'real political power has been leaching out to quangos and agencies, and to the European Union'.
+However, some commentators have noted that the exercise of power by public bodies may have had other effects.
+Morison notes that during Direct Rule the idea of depoliticising government [was] pursued by removing issues that might have a political or constitutional character from the hands of regionally-based political processes.
 Of course, in Northern Ireland there are many issues - ranging from education and housing through to industrial investment and beyond - which can be interpreted as having political or constitutional significance.
 The result is that quangos have been given a whole range of jobs which elsewhere would be carried out through the political process...the removal of such functions from the political process, and the placing of individuals by government in positions of importance in such a way as to reflect the political and religious composition of society, does at least provide access to power to many who would be (and have been) disempowered under more 'democratic' methods ... the quango remains a potentially more democratic mechanism than a straightforward election in an unevenly divided and polarised society.8